 - Tenants facing harassment by their landlords can obtain information about free or low-cost legal assistance on NYC’s Tenant Harassment Assistance page.

 - The NYC Commission on Human Rights handles issues and complaints related to discrimination in housing.
+The NYC Human Rights Law prohibits discrimination on the basis of several protected categories, listed on their website.

 - The New York Public Library offers links to a wide array of housing resources on such topics as affordable housing, homelessness, senior living, legal advice and community organization support, on their Housing & Tenants Rights Resources webpage.